zhibailin/MasteringEnglish/10-Play_Long-Term_Games_With_Long-Term_People.md

 I’m just going do to you what you did last time to me with some forgiveness in case there was a mistake made.
 But that only works in an iterated prisoner’s dilemma, in another words if we play a game [[multiple times]].

 So, if you’re __in a situation__, like for example you’re in [[Silicon Valley]], where people are doing business with each other, and they know each other, they trust each other.
 Then they do right by each other because they know __this person will be around for the next game__.

+Now of course __that doesn’t always work__ because you can make so much money in one [[move]] in Silicon Valley, sometimes people [[betray]] each other because they’re just like, “I’m going to get rich enough off this that I don’t care.”
+So, there can be exceptions to all these [[circumstance]]s.